-You don’t have to rush who you’re becoming.
-And you don’t have to see the whole path ahead to take the next small step.
+Don’t rush who you’re becoming.
+And remember, you don’t have to see the whole path ahead to take the next small step.

 NOW WHAT?
 I’d love for you to join me inside the Brave + Beautiful Community this year.
-There are currently 11 spaces left for January 2022.
-Learn more here.
-Or, you can join the waitlist for the next session by signing up below.
+New members can join us in September, January, and May.
+Join the waitlist for the next session by signing up below (no pressure but this way you’ll be notified when registration begins).
 Do you choose a word of the year or a mantra?
 I’d love to know what it is!